simonpun123/simonpun123.github.io/README.md

 # Welcome to Simon Pun's homepage

-Sai-Mang Pun is a computational mathematician working in Texas A&M University.
-He obtained his PhD degree in Mathematics from The Chinese University of Hong Kong in 2019.
-He aims at applying knowledge and expertise of computational mathematics to make practical impact to the world.
+Simon is an ordinary person.
+He studied mathematics from 2011 to 2019.
+He aims at understanding the real world, on which he desires to make an impact, through his mathematical knowledge and expertise.
+Currently, he is working on Quantum Chemistry and Density Functional Theory, and their combinations with Machine Learning.